Goody Rosen: Professional baseball

 In that season, he also had the distinction of being the fourth Canadian-born major leaguer to be named to the All-Star Game, after George Selkirk (1936 and 1939), Oscar Judd (1943) and, Jeff Heath who was also named to the 1945 All-Star game after two previous appearances (1941 and 1943).

 Three games into the 1946 season, Rosen was traded to the Dodgers' cross-town rivals, the New York Giants.
 It would be his last year in the major leagues.
 That year he suffered a career-ending clavicle injury upon crashing into a fence.
 Before the end of the season, he was sent down to the Jersey City Giants of the International League.

-In 551 games in six seasons, Rosen posted a .291 batting average (557-for-1916) with 310 runs, 71 doubles, 34 triples, 22 home runs, 197 RBI, 218 bases on balls, .364 on-base percentage and, .398 slugging percentage.
+In 551 games in six seasons, Rosen posted a .291 batting average (557-for-1916) with 310 runs, 71 doubles, 34 triples, 22 home runs, 197 runs batted in, 218 bases on balls, .364 on-base percentage and, .398 slugging percentage.
 He finished his career with a .989 fielding percentage playing at all three outfield positions.

 Rosen rejected an offer from Jersey City to return in 1947 and said he would only continue to play if he were sent to Toronto, where he had opened a restaurant.
 The deal was made, and Rosen played for the Toronto Maple Leafs of the International League in 1947.
-After a season in which he batted .274/.397/.369, he was given an unconditional release, ending his professional baseball career.
+After a season in which he batted .274/.397/.369, he was given an unconditional release,ending his professional baseball career.